-Some organizations may use the US Department of Health and Human Services (HHS) upon conducting a drug testing.
+Some organizations may use the US Department of Health and Human Services (HHS) upon conducting random or post-accident drug testing.
 In some instances, an employee may not know about the drug test results unless an MRO has done a final evaluation of the results.

-The Medical Review Officer (MRO) is defined by SAMHSA as a licensed physician who has an appropriate medical training to interpret laboratory results including the employee’s medical history and any other relevant biomedical information.
+The Medical Review Officer (MRO) is defined by SAMHSA as a licensed physician who has the appropriate medical training to interpret laboratory results including the employee’s medical history and any other relevant biomedical information.

 What are the instances when a drug test is performed/required?

-Businessmen have viewed drug testing as an effective tool in increasing worker's performance.
+Businessmen have viewed random drug testing as an effective tool in increasing worker's performance.
 This means better job applicants, a better public image for the organization, fewer drug-related work problems and boosted employee morale.

-An organization may conduct a drug test at any of the five following times.
+An organization may request a drug test at any of the five following times.

-Pre-employment – Most companies usually require drug testing during pre-employment to decrease the chance of hiring drug users.
+Pre-employment drug testing – Most companies usually require drug testing during pre-employment to decrease the chance of hiring drug users.

 Reasonable suspicion – When an employee shows unusual signs of not being fit for duty, such as frequent absence, low work performance, frequent arguments with co-workers, and fearless dispute with the employer, he or she may be subject to a drug testing to justify the situation.

-Random – Random drug testing comes unannounced for at least once in a year to discourage employees from using drugs.
+Random drug testing – Random drug testing comes unannounced for at least once in a year to discourage employees from using drugs.
 When caught positive, an employee may be subject to serious penalties, such as getting fired from job or avoidance of professional license.

-Post-accident drug testing – An organization has a specific window to conduct post-accident drug testing on individuals following an accident or incident involving unsafe behavior.
+Post-accident drug testing – An organization has a specific window to conduct post-accident drug testing on individuals following an incident involving unsafe behavior.

 Post-treatment – after being treated in a rehab, an individual may be subject to another drug testing to make sure that he or she has finally recovered from drug addiction.

 How effective is workplace drug testing?